leeaahhh/ellie/readme.md

 owners: list[int] = [userid1,userid2]
 ```

-You can add if you want other API keys for certain commands like RemoveBG, Weather and Spotify.
+You can add if you want other API keys for certain commands like RemoveBG, Weather and Spotify.</div>

 ```py
 class Authorization: